Rubus chamaemorus: Alcoholic drinks

 In Nordic countries, traditional liqueurs such as lakkalikööri (Finland) are made of cloudberry, having a strong taste and high sugar content.
 In Sweden, cloudberry flavoured gin is produced in limited quantities.
 Cloudberry is used as a flavouring for making akvavit.
 In northeastern Quebec, a cloudberry liqueur known as chicoutai (Innu-aimun name) is made.
-In Newfoundland and Labrador, cloudberries (called "bakeapples") are used to make fruit wine, bitters, or are brewed into beer.
+In Newfoundland and Labrador, cloudberries (called "bakeapples") have been used to make fruit wine, bitters, and beer.

 Polyphenol extracts from cloudberries have improved storage properties when microencapsulated using maltodextrin DE5-8.
 At least 14 volatile compounds, including vanillin, account for the aroma of cloudberries.

 Harvesting on public property

-In some northern European countries such as Norway, a common-use policy on non-wood forest products allows anyone to pick cloudberries on public property and eat them on location, but only local residents may transport them from that location.
+In some northern European countries, such as in Norway's counties of Nordland, Troms and Finnmark, a common-use policy on non-wood forest products allows anyone to pick cloudberries on public property and eat them on location, but only local residents may transport them from that location.
 Transporting ripe cloudberries from the harvest location is permitted in many countries.

 Harvesting unripe cloudberries in Norway was illegal between 1970 and 2004.
 Many people believe that it is still illegal to harvest unripe cloudberries in Norway, but that law is no longer in effect.